 Pros of Position-based attribution

-• Balanced Perspective: As we have discussed, this model recognizes the significance of all different touchpoints while also places a substantial emphasis on the first and last touchpoint.
+- Balanced perspective: As we have discussed, this model recognizes the significance of all different touchpoints while also places a substantial emphasis on the first and last touchpoint.
 This balanced approach to the customer journey can help businesses pinpoint the most important points of interactions.
 It can also help businesses take into account and assess the different aspects of their marketing activities.

-• Informed Decision-Making: By considering multiple touchpoints, the Position-based model allows businesses to make informed decisions about appropriate resource allocation.
+- Informed decision-making: By considering multiple touchpoints, the Position-based model allows businesses to make informed decisions about appropriate resource allocation.
 It also provides valuable insights into the customer journey that can lead to more effective marketing strategies.

 Cons of Position-based attribution

-• Risk of Oversimplification: It’s true position-based attribution model takes into account all of the touchpoints along the customer journey.
+- Risk of oversimplification: It’s true position-based attribution model takes into account all of the touchpoints along the customer journey.
 However, it also places a substantial amount of emphasis on only the first and last touchpoints.
 In this case, businesses might face the risk of an oversimplified customer journey, which underestimates the middle touchpoints’ importance.

-• No one-size-fits-all solution: Determining the appropriate weightings for the touchpoints can be subjective and may vary based on your specific business goal.
+- No one-size-fits-all solution: Determining the appropriate weightings for the touchpoints can be subjective and may vary based on your specific business goal.
 The Position-based attribution model might do more harm than good if your good is of high value, and requires customers more consideration before buying.
 In this case, businesses need to dedicate more efforts towards nurturing leads a.k.a the middle touchpoints.

-• Implementation barrier: This is another drawback that is worth considering.
+- Implementation barrier: This is another drawback that is worth considering.
 Position-based attribution model set up and execution can be quite complex.
 This also requires comprehensive data tracking, advanced analytics tools, and a solid understanding of how to assign and distribute credit to various touchpoints.
 As a result, this can pose a barrier for smaller businesses with limited resources.

-So, is Position-based attribution right for your business ?
+Is Position-based attribution right for your business?

 Now that you are aware of some of the advantages and disadvantages of position-based attribution, let’s determine together if this model is a suitable option for your business.